WebOrigami/docs/src/content/framework/intro5.md

 {{ intro/index.ori }}
 ```

 This version of `index.ori` is slightly more elaborate, but works the same way as the one above.
 The `#map` block in the middle will generate a tile element for each person in `teamByName`.
-The tile will make use of the same generated avatar SVGs we created with a graph transformation earlier.
+The tile will make use of the same random avatar images we created with a graph transformation earlier.

 If you click on one of the tiles in the index page, it should take you to the `team` page for that individual.